|Best pyramid style||Hampton Bay Pyramid Patio Heater||Check Price||

 This highly-rated outdoor electric patio heater has three power settings: 500W, 1,000W, and 1,500W.
 Its height is adjustable from 4.5 feet to 7.2 feet with telescoping rods; it can be tilted 15 degrees up or 20 degrees down, and it can heat an area of about 15 square feet.
 You can also wall-mount the heater.
 The unit is waterproof and comes with remote control and an easy-to-read digital front panel.

-Best patio heater on a budget: Mainstays Tall Mocha Patio Heater
+Best budget: Mainstays Tall Mocha Patio Heater

 There’s a bit of a gamble when you choose this low-priced pick: several buyers have complained about dents or scratches on the base.
 But if you’re up for the risk, it’s significantly cheaper than comparable models and has the same functionality: 48,000 BTU with a push-button igniter and adjustment knob.
 However, there is no base weight (so don’t leave it out in windy weather) and it doesn’t come with a cover.